Central limit theorem for first-passage percolation time across thin cylinders: Abstract

 \section{Abstract}

 We prove that first-passage percolation times across thin cylinders of the form $[0,n]\times [-h_n,h_n]^{d-1}$ obey Gaussian central limit theorems as long as $h_n$ grows slower than $n^{1/(d+1)}$.
 It is an open question as to what is the fastest that $h_n$ can grow so that a Gaussian CLT still holds.
-We conjecture that $n^{1/(d+1)}$ is the right answer for~$d\ge 2$.
+Under the natural but unproven assumption about existence of fluctuation and transversal exponents, and strict convexity of the limiting shape in the direction of $(1,0,\ldots,0)$, we prove that in dimensions $2$ and $3$ the CLT holds all the way up to the height of the unrestricted geodesic.
+We also provide some numerical evidence in support of the conjecture in dimension $2$.